nus-cs2103/website-base/admin/project-scope.md

   </panel><p/>

-* **[Direction 2] _Morph_** AddressBook into a different product: Given that AddressBook is a generic app that manages a type of elements (i.e. contacts), you can use it as a starting point to create an app that manages something else.<br>
+* **[Direction 2] _Morph_** AddressBook into a different product: Given that AddressBook is a generic app that manages a type of elements (i.e. contacts), you can use it as a starting point to create an app that manages something else.
-  {{ icon_important_big_red }} This is a high-risk high-reward option because morphing requires extra work but a morphed product may earn more marks than an optimized product of similar complexity.

   <panel type="seamless" header="%%{{ icon_example }} Examples for the _morph_ direction%%">